HiPhish/awk-ward.nvim/README.rst

    123 Doe John

 Note that you did not have to save the input buffer, the output gets updated live.
 The output also updates live when you edit the program buffer.
+Suppose now that we want to change our input from a buffer to a file.
+We can execute the command again with our new settings: `:AwkWard -infile data.txt`.
+The input buffer will be closed and the output will show the result from processing the file `data.txt`.

 Status of the project
 #####################

-Awk-ward is ready for use with some rough corners, see the TODO_ file for details.
+Awk-ward is ready for use.
+Keep an eye on the TODO_ file for new ideas.

 .. _TODO: TODO.rst